DetectiveCow/DetectiveCow.github.io/README.md

-# This page is a directory for some of the coolest website/tools I found.
-All focused on exploring.
+# This page is a directory for sum dumb shi

 [Click here to see the websites](#Website-list)